everttr/fractal-flattenerizer/README.md

 ## Installation/Operation
-- Download and run glman.exe ([link for windows](https://web.engr.oregonstate.edu/~mjb/glman/GlmanWindows/glman.exe))
+- Download and run glman.exe with required .dll's
+	- Alternatively, download the ZIP release on the repo with everything included!
 - Click "load a GLIB file" and select "finalProject.glib"
 - Navigate to the "Main User Interface Window" to edit axis rendering, background color, and view transform *(warning: orthographic projection may break depth values)*
 - Navigate to the "GLman Shader Parameter User Interface" to edit the following options and alter the rendered frame: